 (D) events reasonably beyond the licensor's control, and the licensor exercises such commercially reasonable efforts as the circumstances require.

 SECTION 612.
 CORRECTION AND SUPPORT CONTRACTS.

-(a) If a person agrees to correct performance problems or provide similar services with respect to computer information other than as an effort to cure its own breach of contract, the following rules apply:
+(a) If a person agrees to provide services regarding the correction of performance problems in computer information, other than an agreement to cure its own existing breach of contract, the following rules apply: